TorranceYang/recipes/Beef Stew.md

 10. Move to instant pot and cook on "stew/meat" section for around 30 minutes or until beef is fork-tender
 11. Remove bag of thyme
 12. Add slurry of cornstarch in water into stew until desired thickness is reached
-13. Season with salt + msg to taste
+13. Season with salt + msg and a pinch of sugar to taste

 ## Tips

 - Add whatever seasonings you'd like in addition to the base ones - garlic powder, onion powder, basil, oregano
 - If you don't like your root vegetables super mushy, add them after step 9.
 Should leave in aromatics though
+- Season as you go if you're just cooking for yourself.
+- Don't skip the sugar!
+It can cut some of the leftover acidity from the tomato paste.
+Also can compensate for a dryer wine.